Embracing the Unplanned & Learning in Nature's Classroom

-At its heart, Forest School is about deeply respecting children and their innate curiosity.
-We champion their right to play, explore the outdoors (especially woodlands), encounter risk, and experience the natural world in all its richness.
-We believe these experiences, including the full spectrum of emotions that come with social interaction, build resilience and empower children to connect with others and reach their full potential.
+At its core, Forest School is about deeply respecting children and their innate curiosity.
+We champion their right to play, explore the outdoors (especially woodlands), encounter managed risk, and experience the natural world in all its richness.
+We believe these experiences, encompassing the full spectrum of emotions that arise from social interaction, build resilience and empower children to connect with others and reach their full potential.

-Forest School focuses on the 'how' of learning, not just the 'what'.
-We move beyond planned activities, embracing the unplanned and unexpected discoveries that emerge in nature.
+Forest School focuses on the how of learning, not just the what.
+We move beyond pre-planned activities, embracing the unplanned and unexpected discoveries that emerge in nature.

 Children are encouraged to lead their own learning journey.
-Our Forest School leader acts as a catalyst, sparking play, providing gentle guidance, and observing how children interact with the environment.
+Our Forest School Leader acts as a facilitator, sparking play, providing gentle guidance, and observing how children interact with the environment.

 The woodland setting is crucial to this approach.
 It offers: